 CNI Locates provides acoustic underground water leak detection services.
 We also provide thermal imaging leak detection and tracer gas leak detection services.
 Thermal imaging leak detection is commonly used for the interior of buildings and can be used in conjunction with other water leak detection services where needed or applicable.
 Tracer gas leak detection can be used in interior and exterior work areas and is commonly used in conjunction with other underground leak detection services like acoustic leak detection and thermal imaging.

 Understanding Acoustic Leak Detection

-Water leaks in underground, pressurized pipes may make many different sounds:
+Underground water leaks in pressurized pipes may make many different sounds:

-The “Hiss” or “Whoosh” sound, which often sounds like constant static noise, is the only one which is always present for leaks in pipes with 30 psi or higher water pressure.
-The other sounds may or may not be present, and usually they are not as loud.
-So, we decide “Is there a leak?” by listening for the “Hiss” or “Whoosh.”
+The “Hiss” or “Whoosh” sound, which often sounds like constant static noise, is the only sound which is always present for water leak detection in pipes with 30 psi or higher water pressure.
+The other sounds may or may not be present, and usually, they are not as loud.
+So, we decide, “Is there a leak?” by listening for a “Hiss” or “Whoosh.”

 What Factors Affect These Sounds?

 How Do Leak Sounds Travel Through Soil?

 Surveying at a Hydrant and a Service Line:

 “Water Leak Pinpointing” is a common term that is applied for the process of pinpointing an exact leak location.
 For Acoustic Leak Detection, the exact leak location is usually the spot where the leak sounds are the loudest.
 To find this spot, the leak detection expert must carefully mark the location of the water line in the work area with a pipe and cable locator.
 Usually, on water mains, the piping between the valve or hydrant with the loudest sound and the valve or hydrant with the second loudest sound is the section of the line that needs to be marked.
 The section must be accurately located and marked in the area for the leak detection expert to listen directly over the pipe consistently.